 Verse 17, “If anyone wills to do His will, he shall know concerning the doctrine, whether it is from God or whether I speak on My own authority.”

 Most of us meet people or have people in our circle of friends and family who express doubts about the veracity and inspiration of the Scriptures.
 They ask, “Wasn’t the Bible just written by men?”
-They don’t understand or believe that:
+They may fail to understand that:

 “… no prophecy of Scripture is of any private interpretation, for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (2 Pet.
 1.20-21).